Telémachos Alexiou

-Telémachos Alexiou (born 3 January 1992 in Evvoia, Greece) is a Greek-German film maker and visual artist.
+Telémachos Alexiou is a Greek-German filmmaker and visual artist.

 Early life

 Telémachos Alexiou was born in Chalkida, Evvoia, Greece.
 He is the son of Pavlina Alexiou, a local real estate agent, and Konstantinos Alexiou, a math professor.
 As a child he trained as a ballroom dancer.
 By the age of sixteen he had won all ballroom dance national titles.

 At the age of seventeen Alexiou moved to London, UK, to study Communications & Visual Culture and later to Berlin, Germany, where he studied film theory and started working as a filmmaker and artist.